-The TOD toolkit describes a number of mechanisms, interventions and tools within and outside the City's control that can be applied at a citywide, metropolitan, corridor, node, precinct as well as project or site level to facilitate comprehensive TOD land use.
-These mechanisms, interventions and tools include planning, implementation, institutional alignment and behavioural change elements.
+The TOD toolkit describes a number of mechanisms, interventions and tools within and outside the City's control that can be applied at a citywide, metropolitan, corridor, node, precinct, as well as project or site level to facilitate comprehensive TOD land use.
+These mechanisms, interventions and tools include proactive planning and de-risking activities, streamlined regulatory procedures, implementation actions, institutional alignment and behavioural change elements, and include introducing a flexible new TOD base zone to the Development Management Scheme for application in catalytic precincts.
 The TOD toolkit elements will be unpacked and implemented at various stages during the period 2017 to 2022.